 Ingredients for chicken corn chowder recipe

-- Substitution: You can use chicken broth if you prefer.
+• Substitution: You can use low-sodium chicken broth if you prefer.

-- Chicken: You need 1 pound (about 3 cups) of cooked chicken.
-You can use whatever is easiest or what you have on hand – rotisserie, leftover, or pre-cooked and packaged chicken all work great!
+• Chicken: You need 1 pound (lb), or about 3 cups, of cooked chicken.
+You can use whatever you love – rotisserie, leftover skinless chicken breasts or chicken thighs, or pre-cooked and packaged chicken all work great here.

 What spices for corn chowder?